 Fig. 6.
-Monthly
+Monthly report of the ASF cases in 2017

 Fig. 7.
 Monthly report of the ASF cases as of June 18, 2018

 the ASF in Ukraine estimated for the last year are about \$ 5 million.

 Besides the mentioned above, the rapid positive dynamics of spreading the disease from the eastern territories bordering with Russia (Chernihiv, Sumy and Luhansk) to the western ones, has been characteristic in Ukraine since 2014.